Viking raids in the Rhineland: The Rhineland in the Carolingian period

 The heartland of the Carolingians lay, for the most part, in territories that were part of the Rhineland.
 As a result, important sites of Carolingian culture are located here.
-Of particular note are the city of Aachen, where Charlemagne had his imperial palace built, and also the Benedictine abbey in Prüm – the latter mainly because of its scriptorium and associated library.
+Of particular note are the city of Aachen, where Charlemagne had his imperial palace built, and also the Benedictine abbey (Prüm Abbey) in Prüm in 882 and in 892 – the latter mainly because of its scriptorium and associated library.
 The old Roman cities of Trier, Cologne, Xanten and Bonn were also located in the Rhineland and were used by the Franks as centres of trading and episcopal seats.
 In 843 AD, the Frankish Empire was divided into three kingdoms.
 Most areas of the Rhineland fell into the dominion of Lothair I and were named Lothringen.
 This was the middle kingdom that ran from the North Sea to the Mediterranean Sea with no border crossings between East and West Francia.
 After this division of the empire, almost all areas of the former great empire experienced conflicts over power of a civil warlike nature.
 The Rhineland was also affected by this.
 When Lothair I died in 855 without an heir to his throne, the power struggles intensified.
 In 870, following the Treaty of Meersen, the Rhineland was assigned to East Francia.
 Ten years later, the Treaty of Ribemont specified the boundaries more precisely.
 The map opposite shows the result.